davidmreed/davidmreed.github.io/_posts/2016-12-08-null-relationships-short-circuiting-salesforce.md

 ---
 layout: post
-title: Null Relationships and Short-Circuiting Behavior in Salesforce Formulas, Process Builder, and Apex
+title: Null Relationships and Short-Circuiting Behavior in Salesforce Formulas, Process Builder, Flow, and Apex
 ---

 What happens when you refer to a field across a lookup relationship, and the lookup relationship is `null`?
 The answer turns out to vary across contexts in non-obvious ways.
 In the course of debugging some Process Builder logic, I came up with a summary.
 In all of the examples below, I'm using a custom object called `Test Base Object` with a nullable lookup relationship `Account__c`.